 Microscope setting and conducting real-time imaging

 Begin by turning on the motorized fluorescence stereomicroscope equipped with a 1x objective lens and a sCMOS (pronounce ‘S-C-moss’) camera [1].
-Configure the device settings to irradiate with a 470 over 40-nanometer excitation light and acquire an emission light passing through a 535 over 50-nanometer filter [2].
+Configure the device settings to irradiate with excitation light centered on 470 nanometer, selected using a filter that transmits light between 450 and 490 nanometers .
+Acquire emission light using a filter that transmits between 510 and 560 nanometers [2].

 WIDE: Establishing shot of talent turning on the microscope.